Application Deadline: September 24, 2021

 - Valid driver’s license required with an acceptable driving record.

-This salaried position pays $39,439/year ($20.50/hour equivalent).
-As a limited term employee of WMI, the incumbent for this full time position is eligible for ten federal holidays plus 76 hours of personal leave per year.
+Salaried position, pays $39,439/year ($20.50/hour equivalent).
+As a limited term employee of WMI, incumbents will be expected to work no more than an average of 74 hours per two-week pay period.
 Work vehicles, office space, computers, etc. will be provided.
 These positions will be eligible for WMI 401(k) retirement benefits and WMI will provide workers’ compensation, general liability protection, and professional liability protection and unemployment insurance benefits.
 These positions are not eligible for vacation pay, sick leave, health or disability benefits.
 WMI will withhold taxes including social security.
 Incumbents will be entitled to make voluntary contributions to their 401(k) retirement plans.

 Please submit your resume, cover letter, and three professional references as one Word or pdf file.
-Send to Brian.Hickman@dnr.iowa.gov and Katy.Reeder@dnr.iowa.gov by 5pm C.D.T. on June 19 2020.
+Send to Brian.Hickman@dnr.iowa.gov and Katy.Reeder@dnr.iowa.gov by 5pm C.S.T. on November 6, 2020.
 For questions about the duties, locations, etc., contact Brian Hickman or Katy Reeder at Iowa DNR.
 For questions about WMI, contact Scot Williamson